Program Dates: 5/11-6/23/2019

 Todi is a picturesque Umbrian town with a history dating back to Etruscan times.
 The historic center, with 6,000 residents, is built on a hill, sits around an intact medieval piazza, and includes outstanding examples of Gothic and Renaissance architecture.

 The program is designed to combine classroom studies with travel through famous Italian cultural treasures: churches, museums, and archaeological sites.
-Students depart from the U.S. on May 18, and arrive in Rome on May 19, 2018.
+Students depart from the U.S. on May 10, and arrive in Rome on May 11, 2018.
 The instructors will meet the students at the airport in Rome and the group will travel together to Todi, where they will be based for the duration of the program.
-From there, day trips are planned to cities within the region of Umbria, including Perugia, Siena, Orvieto and Assisi.
-Extended trips to Florence and Naples are also on the tentative itinerary.
+From there, day trips are tentatively planned to cities such as Tarquinia, Assisi, Ravenna, Siena, Pienza, and Urbino.
+Extended trips to Florence and Venice are also on the tentative itinerary.
 While site visits are considered extensions of the classroom experience, they are structured to allow independent exploration too.
 At the end of the program, the group will travel back to Rome together where they will spend the last 4 days of the program.

 All participants will take 8 or 9 credits, depending on the Italian course they enroll in.
 Equivalent competency may substitute for specific course prerequisites.
 Students will be charge tuition according to the number of credits they take.